linn24/mrt_route_suggestion/README.md

 3) Shortest route from source to destination station is generated.
 4) Each step in the shortest route is translated into a detailed instruction.

-### Get All MRT Lines
+### Get Fastest Route (With Consideration for Delay)
+#### Search Parameters
+- Source station
+- Destination station
+- Start time of journey

-#### Result - MRT Line Information
+#### Result - Route Information
-- List of lines
-    - ID of each line
-    - Name of each line
+- Number of stations travelled
-    - List of stations
+- List of stations along the route
-        - ID of each station
+- Detailed instructions

+#### How Implementation Works
+1) The list of stations is retrieved from database.
-        - Name of each station
+    - filtered by start time of journey
-        - Code number of each station
+    - ordered by ascending order of line ID and station code number
+2) The list of edges is populated in memory.
-        - Opening date of each station
+    - Weight of each edge is the travel time or delay between two stations.
+3) Shortest route from source to destination station is generated.
+4) Each step in the shortest route is translated into a detailed instruction.